 Heart disease is caused by any damage to the heart, or the coronary arteries, or due to a poor supply of nutrients and oxygen to the heart.
 Some heart diseases, such as hypertrophic cardiomyopathy, are genetic and some are congenital.

 Some of the risk factors for heart disease are:

 - Overweight and obesity

-- Some of the heart diseases, such as congenital and genetic conditions may not be preventable but other types can be prevented by taking the following measures:
+- Some heart diseases, such as congenital and genetic conditions may not be preventable but other types can be prevented by taking the following measures:

 - Eat a balanced diet.
-A low fat, high-fiber food with fresh fruit, vegetables, whole grain, less amount of salt and sugar in the diet.
+A low-fat, high-fibre food with fresh fruit, vegetables, whole grain, and less amount of salt and sugar in the diet.

 - Exercise regularly.
 This will strengthen the heart and circulatory system, reduce cholesterol, and maintain blood pressure.

 - Avoid smoking as it is a major risk factor for heart and cardiovascular conditions.

 - Reduce the intake of alcohol.